 At the April 15 Board of Aldermen assembly, Mayor David Allaire said paintings on the enclosure had begun.

-That changed into months ago, and it still wasn’t included once I drove via on my way to paintings Friday morning.
+That changed months ago, and it still wasn’t included once I drove via on my way to paintings Friday morning.
 VFFC President Greg Cox stated the paintings within the automobile had been performed, the glass had been replaced at the doors, and a crew was getting ready to position the duvet up.

-“We’ll be seeking to enhance a few extra cash due to the fact we don’t have sufficient cash to complete,” he stated — the Board of Aldermen voted in 2015 to make contributions $33,000 closer to the enclosure.
+“We’ll be seeking to enhance a few extra cash because we don’t have sufficient cash to complete,” he stated.
+The Board of Aldermen voted in 2015 to make contributions of $33,000 closer to the enclosure.
 “We’re seeking to do it as successfully as possible.
-I might advocate we’re going to want some other $20,000 to do it. … We’ve got the footings in, and we’re equipped to rock.
-It’ll begin someday this summertime, and we’re hoping, hands crossed, it’ll be prepared when the farmers’ market opens in November.”
+I might argue we’ll want some other $20,000 to do it. … We’ve got the footings in, and we’re equipped to rock.
+It’ll begin someday this summertime, and we’re hoping, hands crossed, it’ll be prepared when the farmers’ market opens in November.”Calendar